spiegelib/spiegelib/docs/source/getting_started/installation.rst

 	.. image:: ../images/extra_lib_path.png

+7) VST Search Path

+	If the VST (Legacy) SDK Folder under the main Xcode exporter tab isn't filled, you will need to update that.
+Add the VST3_SDK folder here which is located in the RenderMan root directory.

-7) Open Xcode and build
+8) Open Xcode and build

 	Open Xcode from the Projucer by clicking on the Xcode icon